SyndicateMC/IV-DOMINI-modpack/Lore/beginning.md

 ## The Creation
 Now; within this something, the world was made.

 **Maht** formed the earth.
 He molded the land and water into the shapes that exist today.
 And within this world, he formed the first vessels.

 **Kuolev** gave life to these vessels.
 He breathed life into them.
 He created the first animals, plants, and animals.

 **T'unn** took these now living beings, and gave them a mind.
 These beings then roamed.
 They dispersed themselves around the world.

 **Y'hita** then gave them a reason.
 She gave them their purpose.
 Plants would grow, and spread, and die, and grow again.
 Animals would eat these plants, and grow, and spread, and be eaten, and die.

-Humans would be given a true, and ultimate purpose.
-To dominate the lands, the animals, and the plants; and devote their lives to them, the **Four Lords**,
+But humans; humans would be given a true, and ultimate purpose.
+To dominate the lands, the animals, and the plants; and devote their lives to the gods, the **Four Lords**,